-To prepare for disaster recovery, you can back up the configuration of a data server to a gateway.
-It backs up volume definitions, discovery export records, and data-server settings.
+To prepare for disaster recovery, you can back up the system configuration of a IBM StoredIQ data server to a IBM StoredIQ gateway server.
+This process backs up volume definitions, discovery export records, and data-server settings.
 It does not back up infosets, data maps, or indexes.
+The preferred method is to take a snapshot of the virtual machine to use as backup.